dunderhay/Secret-Santa-for-Hackers/Gnomify/readme.md

 # 🧙‍♂️ Gnomify – The Hardware Notification Wizard

 <img src="images/gnomify-wizard.jpg" width="50%" height="50%" />

-A Wi-Fi-connected terminal wizard whose mystical orb breathes colour to show the state of your work.
+A Wi-Fi-connected desktop companion that uses light to show the state of your terminal job.
+Gnomify is a physical notifier inspired by ntfy.sh, but built in hardware.

-Perched beside your keyboard, the wizard raises an orb that pulses to indicate whether your port scan or other command line job has succeeded, failed, or is still running.
+Perched beside your keyboard, the wizard raises an orb that pulses as your commands run — shifting color to show when a scan or other terminal job is in progress, complete, or has failed.

-When you start a long job like `ffuf`, `nmap`, or `nuclei` — the wizard's orb pulses through colours to reflect the task's status.

-Gnomify runs on an ESP32-C3 SuperMini and a simple RGB LED —  inspired by `ntfy.sh` but in hardware.
+Whether it's `ffuf`, `nmap`, `nuclei`, or any other command-line tool, Gnomify shows you what’s happening at a glance.

 ---

-## 📶 First Boot & Setup
+## First Boot & Setup

 On first boot, the wizard conjures an AP for provisioning.